 Another exhibit in the People’s Building portrays set pieces from the CBS television series “Christy.”
 The 1990s series, based on Catherine Marshall’s bestselling novel, tells the story of a 19-year old who left the comforts of home “to teach school in the impoverished Appalachian community of Cutter Gap, Tennessee, in 1912.”
 Scenes from the series were shot on location at the museum.

-The Museum of Appalachia is open daily, and an admission fee is required.
+The Museum of Appalachia is open daily, and admission fees apply.

 Appalachian Arts Craft Center